A

 ANSI/NIST-ITL

-American National Standards Institute/ National Institute of Standards and Technology Information
+American National Standards Institute/ National Institute of Standards and Technology-Information Technology Laboratory.

 ANSI/NIST-ITL Standard